openstack/nova/doc/source/cli/nova-manage.rst

            :oslo.config:option:`api_database.connection`.
        * - 4
          - Invalid value for ``--before``.
+       * - 255
+         - An unexpected error occurred.

     If automating, this should be run continuously while the result is 1, stopping at 0, or use the ``--until-complete`` option.